Humphrey (cat): Retirement

-Successors

-In September 2007, the first Downing Street cat since Humphrey was introduced; Sybil moved from Edinburgh with Chancellor of the Exchequer Alistair Darling and family.
-Sybil returned to Edinburgh in early 2009 as she did not settle, and died in July.
-In February 2011, a new cat was welcomed into Downing Street from London's Battersea Dogs and Cats Home.
-Larry arrived following weeks of speculation about potential pest control measures after a large black rat was seen scuttling past Number 10.

 In popular culture

-In August 2012, the BBC Radio 4 dramatic series Political Animals featured Humphrey, focusing on the Blair years.Humphrey also appeared in the political satire Spitting image.
-Humphrey was portrayed as a cat who would irritate the then Prime Minister John Major, by criticising his government.
+In August 2012, the BBC Radio 4 dramatic series Political Animals featured Humphrey, focusing on the Blair years.
+Humphrey also appeared in the political satire Spitting Image, portrayed as a cat who would irritate John Major by criticising the government.
 This would lead to a confrontation between Humphrey and Major, resulting in Major knocking Humphrey unconscious with a frying pan.